 The fourth difference between the prior and new design are the angles of the antlers.
 In the prior design, Johnson Health Tech had suggested making the antlers come up at some arbitrary angle rather than having two 90° bends because the 3D printed Tough PLA material would be able to better withstand loads in the angled formation rather than the 90° bend formation.
 However, since Steel is much stronger than plastic, Johnson Health Tech suggested a return to the 90° bend concept.
-This also made it easier to fabricate, as 90° bends are easier to control with their metal bending equipment as opposed to bends of other angles.
+This will also make it easier to fabricate, as 90° bends are easier to control with their metal bending equipment as opposed to bends of other angles.
 The fifth difference is the addition of the triangular gullet.
-This gullet serves to better support the arm of the antler under drastic bending loads to prevent yielding or failure.
+This gullet serves to better support the arm of the antler under drastic bending loads to prevent yielding or failure from occurring.
 The final difference between the prior and new design is that the antlers are now slightly taller.
-At the conclusion of BME 400, the antlers sat too low on the rower, which prohibited the console from rotating under the handlebar when completely vertical.
-To fix this problem, the antlers were made 1.5 inches taller than the original design.
-The updated thinned Pulley Plate and Antler assembly (Figure 5), and full rower assembly (Figure 6) can be seen below.
+At the conclusion of BME 400, the antlers sat too low on the rower, which prohibited the console from being able to rotate under the handlebar when completely vertical.
+To fix this problem, the antlers have been made to be around 1.5 inches taller than the original design.
+The updated thinned Pulley Plate and Antler part (Figure 5), assembly (Figure 6), and full rower assembly (Figure 7) can be seen below.

 Figure 5.
-Thinned Pulley Plate and Antler Part.
-The Pulley Plate and Antler were thinned and combined as one part.
+Tinned Pulley Plate and Antler Part.
+The Pulley Plate and Antler are thinned and combined as one part.
 The Antler has two 90° bends and is 1.5 inches taller than the original Antler design.
-Two holes were drilled in the plates to rigidly attach the rower neck support arms to prevent translation and rotation.
+Two holes will be drilled in the plates to rigidly attach the rower neck support arms to prevent any translation or rotation.